whitingx/whitingx.github.io/_posts/2018-06-22-dotyork-nux-ux-and-typography.md

 It hopefully offered some useful tips that can be applied to general product design work.

-If you'd like to discuss more, or have any questions in this area, I can often be found discussin this topic on-line.
+If you'd like to discuss more, or have any questions in this area, I can often be found discussing this topic on-line.

 [https://twitter.com/search?q=typography+from%3Awhitingx](https://twitter.com/search?q=typography+from%3Awhitingx)